FedML-AI/doc.fedml.ai/docs/share-and-earn/prerequisites.md

 ![nvidia-smi-output](./static/image/nvidia-smi-output.png)

 :::tip
-The precise results you see on your terminal would vary may vary based on the number of GPU cards and the type of GPU cards available on your node.
+The precise results you see on your terminal may vary based on the number of GPU cards and the type of GPU cards available on your node.
 So consider the screenshots above as mere examples to ensure it appears somewhat similar.
 :::

 If you don't have Nvidia drivers installed, you can first try to install them using the following command:

 ```bash
 sudo ubuntu-drivers autoinstall